Procedure 6.7.4 Carpentry Program Administration

 for Board Policy 6.7

 Board Policy 6.7 delegates to the chancellor authority to acquire, develop, and sell real property and to contract for the development of real property owned by other parties in conjunction with technical college carpentry programs.
-M.S.
-136F.36, Subd.
-2, requires the development of policies for leasing requirements and construction supervision.
+Minn.
+Stat. § 136F.36, subd.
+2 requires the development of policies for leasing requirements and construction supervision.

-- All documents related to an acquisition or acquisition option shall be prepared or approved by the Office of the Attorney General.
+- All documents related to an acquisition or acquisition option must be prepared or approved by the Office of the Attorney General.

-- The college may locally purchase title insurance.
+- The technical college shall purchase title insurance.

 - A title review must be undertaken by the Office of the Attorney General before title to any property passes to the State.

-Subpart A. Student Constructed Structures on Real Property Purchased by the College.
-Before a college sells a student constructed structure on real property purchased by the college, the president must submit for approval a written memorandum to the Vice Chancellor - Chief Financial Officer which shall include:
+Before a technical college sells a student constructed structure on real property purchased by the technical college, the president shall submit for approval a written memorandum to the Vice Chancellor for Finance and Facilities which must include:

 - The name(s) of the proposed buyer(s);